AK-Homberger/NMEA2000-Data-Sender/README.md

 - 127488 Engine Rapid / RPM
 - 127508 Battery Status

-Change the PGNs isf your MFD can not show a certain PGN.
+Change the PGNs if your MFD can not show a certain PGN.
 BTW: The full list of PGNs is defined in this header file of the NMEA 2000 library: https://github.com/ttlappalainen/NMEA2000/blob/master/src/N2kMessages.h